-When should you hold a press conference?
-A press conference is a great way to bring attention to special news that might be of interest to a broad swath of local, regional or national media, including print, broadcast and online outlets.
-Examples include a new headquarters or plant that creates new local jobs; a lawsuit with a compelling backstory, company, organization, property, government official or agency; an investigation, indictment, land use or business dispute; allegations of criminal activities; responses to controversies involving your company, key executives or products, safety issues, employees or unions; and major incidents with injuries or fatalities or crime.
+A public relations press conference is a great way to bring attention to special news that might be of interest to a broad swath of local, regional or national media, including print, broadcast and online outlets.
+Examples include a new headquarters or plant that creates new local jobs, a lawsuit with a compelling backstory, company, organization, property, government official or agency, an investigation, indictment, land use or business dispute, allegations of criminal activities, responses to controversies involving your company, key executives or products, safety issues, employees or unions and major incidents with injuries or fatalities or crime.